Strep Throat (Streptococcal) Infection FAQs

-A:Yes.
-Strep throat is highly contagious.
-The most common way to catch strep throat is by close contact with an infected person.
+How do you get strep throat?
+The most common way to catch the disease is by close contact with an infected person.
 Specifically, close contact with airborne droplets of an infected individual is the most common way of acquiring Streptococcus infection.
-The risk of being contagious with strep throat diminishes substantially after initiation of proper treatment.
-It is also possible that bacteria may be present without causing an infection.
-A person may be a carrier of the bacteria but not infected.
+The risk of being contagious with strep throat diminishes substantially after proper treatment with antibiotics is initiated.

-Close quarters such as college dormitories, day care centers, military facilities, gyms, schools, and family members provide ideal conditions for transmission of strep throat from one person to another.
+Close quarters such as college dormitories, day care centers, military facilities, gyms, schools, and families provide ideal conditions for transmission of strep throat from one person to another.
 The risk of acquiring strep throat from an affected family member nears 40%.

 Q:Strep infection is treated with antibiotics.
 True or False?

-A:False.
 Strep throat is easily diagnosed with a throat culture, the gold standard in diagnosing strep throat infection.
 A throat culture involves touching a cotton swab to the throat and tonsil area.
 Rapid strep tests (also called the Rapid Antigen Detection Test or RADT) are available and can give results in minutes.

 Q:What is a rare but serious complication of strep throat?

-A:Rheumatic fever.
-Rheumatic fever (acute rheumatic fever or ARF) is an autoimmune disease that may occur after a group A Streptococcal throat infection that causes inflammatory lesions in connective tissue, especially that of the heart, joints, blood vessels, and subcutaneous tissue.
+It's an autoimmune disease that may occur after a group A streptococcal throat infection that causes inflammatory lesions in connective tissue, especially that of the heart, joints, blood vessels, and subcutaneous tissue.
 Prior to the broad availability of penicillin, rheumatic fever was a leading cause of death in children and one of the leading causes of acquired heart disease in adults.

 Q:Strep bacteria is also known as the dreaded "flesh-eating bacteria."
 True or False?

 This group of bacteria is also known to cause the flesh-eating bacterial infection called necrotizing fasciitis.
 GAS also causes a variety of other health problems such as: impetigo, soft tissue infections, rheumatic fever, scarlet fever, puerperal fever (fever after a pregnant female delivers); lung infections such as pneumonia; cellulitis, wound infections, bone infections, sinusitis, meningitis, and toxic shock syndrome (TSS).

 Q:People get strep throat because they have not been vaccinated against it.
 True or False?

-A:False.
 Currently, there are no vaccines available against group A Streptococcus bacteria.
 However, simple steps can be taken in order to limit the spread of strep throat.
 Strep throat can best be prevented by: covering the mouth and nose when sneezing or coughing; washing hands frequently; frequently washing dishes and utensils used by the infected individual; separating dishes, utensils, and other household items used by the infected person; avoiding sharing food or drinks with the infected individual.

 Q:Tonsils serve no purpose.
 True or False?

-A:False.
 The tonsils are red, oval clumps of tissue located at the back and to the sides of the throat.
 This location allows the tonsils to intercept germs as they enter the body through the nose and throat.
 They contain infection-fighting cells and antibodies (infection-fighting proteins in the body) that stop the spread of the germs further into the body.

 Q:Left untreated, the body will likely clear strep throat on its own.
 True or False?

-A:True.
 If untreated, the body will generally clear the infection within 2-5 days, and this is the usual course of the illness.
 Still, as mentioned earlier, untreated strep throat can cause possible and serious complications to develop.
 These complications can include: rheumatic fever, otitis media (spread of the infection to the middle ear); meningitis, pneumonia, toxic shock syndrome (TSS), and abscess formation.
 It is thought that if the strep throat infection is untreated or inadequately treated by antibiotics, the bacteria remain in the tonsils and promote a persistent immune response from the body.